-As of right now Piaget has only officially revealed that it will be available in a 38 mm diameter 18K fully polished white gold case, with the darkened movement (as pictured).
-However, by SIHH (which starts January 20th, 2014) they told us they will reveal another model with a shinier, silver colored movement.
+As of right now, Piaget has only officially revealed that it will be available in a 38 mm diameter 18K fully polished white gold case, with the darkened movement (as pictured).
+However, by SIHH (which starts January 20th, 2014) Piaget told Professional Watches they will reveal another model with a shinier, silver-colored movement.
 Additionally, we expect them to release more case materials, such as rose gold, or even titanium, however — we were not able to confirm this.

 The movement runs at 3Hz, with 20 jewels and a power reserve of 48-hours.
 Between the case and the movement, there are 145 total components.
-As you would expect from a Piaget level movement, the components are all finished to a very high degree.
-From black colored satin-brushed sunburst bridges, sunburst or circular brushed wheels, bevelled bridges, to black colored screws and a circular satin brushed caseback — everything is immaculately finished.
+As you would expect from a Piaget-level movement, the components are all finished to a very high degree.
+From black-colored satin-brushed sunburst bridges, sunburst or circular brushed wheels, beveled bridges, to black colored screws and a circular satin-brushed caseback — everything is immaculately finished.
 The dial is openworked so many of the components are visible right on the dial.
 The balance wheel, which is located between 7 and 8 o’clock, can be viewed as it oscillates to and fro.
-It is flanked by multiple visible wheels, screws and jewels.
+It is flanked by multiple visible wheels, screws, and jewels.

-This is the first of what will likely be an entire collection of revolutionary ultra thin models, so the Piaget designed it with only basic functions: hours and minutes.
+This is the first of what will likely be an entire collection of revolutionary ultra-thin models, so Piaget designed it with only basic functions: hours and minutes.
 Adding complications can be done later, and besides, most industry experts consider a watch of this thinness, a complication in itself.